Terminal Agents Suffice for Enterprise Automation: Related Work

 \textbf{Web and GUI agents in enterprise benchmarks.} A growing body of work studies agents that complete tasks through web or GUI interaction, translating natural-language instructions into sequences of clicks, typing, and navigation~\citep{deng2023mindweb, zhou2024webarena}.
 WebArena~\citep{zhou2024webarena} introduced a realistic and reproducible web environment and showed that even strong agents remain far below human performance on end-to-end success, particularly on tasks requiring long interaction chains.
 In enterprise settings, WorkArena~\citep{drouin2024workarena} focuses on knowledge-work tasks on ServiceNow, and follow-up work~\citep{boisvert2024workarena} extends this setting to hundreds of compositional workflows, revealing planning, reasoning, and retrieval as key bottlenecks for current web-agent designs.
 Complementary benchmarks explore other enterprise platforms, including SCUBA for Salesforce CRM workflows~\citep{dai2025scuba} and TheAgentCompany for agents operating across multiple enterprise tools and services~\citep{xu2025theagentcompany}.

 \textbf{API-first and coding-agent approaches.} A parallel line of work explores programmatic interaction as an alternative to GUI control, arguing that APIs and executable code provide more reliable and compact interfaces than step-by-step UI navigation.
 Beyond Browsing~\citep{song-etal-2025-beyond} evaluates this idea on WebArena by augmenting agents with API access, showing that API-enabled agents outperform browsing-only agents, while hybrid agents combining APIs and browsing perform best.
 AXIS~\citep{lu-etal-2025-axis} reaches similar conclusions in desktop environments, demonstrating that API-first ``skills'' can significantly reduce task completion time.
 Related work on coding agents treats executable code as the primary interface to the environment.
 CodeAct~\citep{wang2024executable} frames agent actions as executable code, enabling direct interaction with external systems.
 AppWorld~\citep{trivedi2024appworld} introduces interactive coding environments with programmatic evaluation that verifies both intended state changes and unintended side effects.
-Complementary work such as Gorilla~\citep{patil2023gorilla} shows that grounding models in retrieved API documentation improves reliability when interacting with evolving APIs.
+Gorilla~\citep{patil2023gorilla} shows that grounding models in retrieved API documentation improves reliability when interacting with evolving APIs.
+Our work adopts the same philosophy: rather than encoding task-specific structure into the interface itself, we expose a general, flexible interaction surface and let a sufficiently capable model discover and compose the operations it needs.

 \textbf{Externalizing context through environment interaction.} Enterprise automation tasks require agents to operate over information that exceeds the limits of a single prompt, motivating approaches that externalize context into the environment.
 Recursive Language Models (RLMs)~\citep{zhang2025recursive} frame long-context processing as interaction with external tools through a REPL-style loop, while software-oriented agents such as SWE-agent~\citep{yang2024swe} and OpenHands~\citep{wang2024openhands} expose the filesystem and execution environment as part of the agent state.
 In parallel, work on memory and experience accumulation explores how agents can persist and reuse information across tasks~\citep{xu2025amem, ouyang2025reasoningbank, nekoei2025just, zhang2025agentic}.
 Our work adopts this perspective, using the filesystem and APIs as a simple mechanism for managing context and enabling reusable skills in enterprise automation tasks.